dksasaki/MOM6_COBALT_NEUS25/README.md

 ### Step 2: build MOM6/dependencies

-Compile MOM6 for your system.
-This step is system-specific and produces the `MOM6` executable.
+Compilation of dependencies and MOM6 are system-specific, this is usually a complicated step we can't provide instructions.
 Examples of dependency installation are provided in `/compile` directory.

 The executable can be built once and be used for different experiments.